germanattanasio/movieapp-dialog/README.md

   ```
   VCAP_SERVICES= {"watson_dialog_service": [{"name": "dialog-service","label": "dialog-sample-service",....}]}
   ```
   6. Switch to the navigator view in Eclipse, right-click the `pom.xml`, and select `Run As -> Maven Install`.
-Installation of Maven begins.
-During the installation, the following tasks are done:
+The Maven install invokes the build process.
+During the 'install', the following tasks are performed:
     * The JS code is compiled.
 That is, the various Angular JS files are aggregated, uglified, and compressed.
 Various other pre-processing is performed on the web code, and the output is copied to the `movieapp-dialog/src/main/webapp/dist` folder in the project.
     * The Java code is compiled, and JUnit tests are executed against the Java code.
 The compiled Java and JavaScript code and various other artifacts that are required by the web project are copied to a temporary location, and a `.war` file is created.
     * The Maven install instantiates a new Websphere Liberty Profile server, deploys the `.war` file to the server, starts the server, and runs a battery of integration tests against the deployed web application.